-- 1) This directive is only used by server-mode cmsd's. - 2) There is no default value for the program and load information cannot be collected and reported unless a load collector exists.
+- 1) This directive is only used in servers with a role of server. - 2) There is no default value for the program or library and load information cannot be collected and reported unless a load collector exists.
 A sample program, cms_MonPerf, is supplied for this purpose.
 This program uses the rperf command, among others, to calculate the cpu, i/o, and various other load levels. - 3) The specified program is started by the server-mode cmsd at startup time.
-It is automatically restarted after two failures to report a load within the specified interval.

-- 4) The specified program must write 5 white-space separated numbers to standard out.
+It is automatically restarted after two failures to report a load within the specified interval. - 4) The xrootd argument is meant for custom installations where the load is better computed in the data server than an external source.
+If you decide to use this option you should not include a directive that does not contain the xrootd option. - 5) The specified program must write 5 white-space separated numbers to standard out.
 The last number must be terminated by a new-line character ("\n").
 Each number must be normalized to 100, with 0 indicating no load and 100 indicating saturation.
-The numbers are in the order:

-- 1. system load

-- 2. cpu utilization

-- 3. memory utilization

-- 4. paging load, and

-- 5. network utilization.
+The numbers are in the order: - 1. system load - 2. cpu utilization - 3. memory utilization - 4. paging load, and - 5. network utilization. - 6) Performance can also be supplied by a plug-in.
+Refer to the "include" file XrdCmsPerfMon.hh for details.